hpe-dev-incubator/hpe-dev-portal/content/osscontribute/osscontribute.md

 ---
-title: Be an open source contributor
+title: Be an Open Source Contributor
 description: Are you a fan of HPE Developer?
 Become an HPE Developer Evangelist and help us spread the word on how developers, data scientists, and IT technologists can write applications and develop integrations for Hewlett